WICG/attribution-reporting-api/AGGREGATE.md

 certain amount of noise will be added to each output key's aggregate value.

 Currently the aggregation service can be deployed on Amazon Web Services (AWS) and Google Cloud Platform (GCP).
 We expect to support other cloud providers in the future.
+See the [Public Cloud TEE requirements explainer](https://github.com/privacysandbox/protected-auction-services-docs/blob/main/public_cloud_tees.md) for more details.

 Trigger registration will accept an optional string field `aggregation_coordinator_origin` to allow developers to specify the deployment option for the aggregation service